hlydecker/are-you-wearing-a-mask/README.md

 ### Face Masks Dataset

 Creating computer vision datasets from scratch is time consuming and expensive, so instead I created a dataset by combining several publically available datasets from Kaggle.
 There are many available datasets of human faces, with or without face masks.
-However each of the available datasets I found had some
+I limited possible datasets to those which had YOLO format object detection annotations.
+These are individual text files for each image, which contain the class id and relative coordinates and dimensions needed for each bounding box.

 ## Setup (WIP)